So, I hear you’re on a mission to improve employee survey participation at your organisation.

 [Spread the word about employee surveys with internal communications]

 5. Don’t survey for the sake of surveying.
 Make sure you have clear objectives, a question strategy (even if it’s very simple!) and set timelines for actioning feedback.
 People can feel apathetic towards surveying if they sense there is no real intention for change.

 6. Write questions in your language and tone of voice.
 How do you normally communicate with employees?
 Strike a tone they’ll recognise and use words they’ll understand.
 Eg. you wouldn’t write questions in corporate-speak if you have an informal, casual culture.

 7. Ask relevant questions.
 Ever thought “Why am I being asked this question, this has nothing to do with me?”.
 We all have and we hate it!
-Outside of company-wide surveys, target employee demographics with questions that are relevant to their role and responsibilities.
+Outside of company-wide surveys, target employee demographics with pulse surveys, using questions that are relevant to their role and responsibilities.

 8. Avoid loaded questions at all costs.
 It might be tempting to try to influence how employees respond to questions, but true organisational change depends on truthful feedback.
 If people are having a negative experience or an issue, it’s better to know, right?

 9. Run test surveys with a cross-section of your people to understand the end user experience—is the feedback process simple, straightforward and user-friendly for all your employees?

 10. Make your surveys as accessible as possible—using the method that has the best reach for your organisation—whether that’s email, SMS, paper or a combination.

 11. Leverage platform features.
 Got a survey live?
 Not everyone can take part as soon they receive a survey alert, so boost employee survey participation by sending a reminder email to your workforce and show you value everybody’s feedback.